L-YeZhu/DiscoveryDiff/README.md

 - Astrophysical images:

 In addition to the natural images, I have tested several astrophysical datasets as unseen target domains in this project, which includes [Galaxy Zoo](https://data.galaxyzoo.org) and the radiation field of the molecular clouds (from [this paper](https://iopscience.iop.org/article/10.3847/1538-4357/acfedc)).
-Those datasets feature larger domain gaps with respect to the training domains given a pre-trained DDPM.
+Those datasets feature larger domain gaps with respect to the training domains given a pre-trained DDPM, also yeild better performance under our proposed method.

 For the tested astrophysical datasets, Galaxy Zoo is an open-access dataset that contains real images of galaxies and annotations.
 The radiation field data has been used in Dr Duo Xu's previously published paper *Predicting the Radiation Field of Molecular Clouds Using Denoising Diffusion Probabilistic Models* in the Astrophysical Journal.
 In case you are interested in doing further research with the astrophysical dataset, we recommend you contact me or/and Dr. Duo Xu for more details.